Allan Henning

-Allan Henning (born 1 June 1944) is a former professional golfer from South Africa.
+Allan Henning (born 1 June 1944) is a South African former professional golfer.

+Early life

 Henning was born into a golfing family.
 His brothers Harold, Brian, and Graham all became professional golfers.

+Professional career

-Henning turned professional in 1962 and won 18 tournaments on the South African Sunshine Tour between 1963 and 1980.
+Henning turned professional in 1962.
+He won a number of tournaments on the South African Tour during the 1960s and 1970s.
 His biggest win was the South African Open when it was played twice in 1963.
-Henning also had 4 playoff losses and 3 runner up positions in the South African Open.
-He also secured a big win at the South African Masters in 1968.
+Henning also had four playoff losses and three runner up positions in the South African Open.

+In 1966, Henning secured playing privileges to play on the PGA Tour at PGA Tour Qualifying School.

 Henning won the Sunshine Tour Order of Merit in two consecutive seasons, in 1974/75 and 1975/76.
-He represented SA in World Cup and World Series of Golf.
+He represented South Africa in World Cup of Golf and World Series of Golf.
 Henning was also the first to score a record 61 at the Toro Classic played at Glendower GC in 1976.

 As a senior, Henning won the South African Senior Championships three times and the Senior Order of Merit three times.
 He recorded a further nine victories on the now defunct Paradym Tour.